Wednesday, September 11, 2024

 Introduction to Expressive Postures

-This blog is a brief overview of my Expressive Postures Concept... as well as my thirty years of posture based cranial/brainstem chiropractic (specializing in postural mind/body tension headache pain, stress and anxiety)... as well as my ten years of observational studies at my private posture lab... as well as my latest concepts on posture relative to the positional aspects of unconscious defensive mind/body adaptations and their expressions.
+This blog is a brief overview of my Expressive Postures Concept as well as my thirty years of cranial/brainstem chiropractic (specializing in expressive posture/positional based mind/body tension/psychodynamic headache pain, stress and anxiety)... as well as my ten years of observational studies at my private posture lab... as well as my latest concepts on posture relative to the positional aspects of unconscious defensive mind/body adaptations and their expressions.
 During those forty years I worked to reduce the need for the introduction of dynamic force into postures that were 'expressing' their need to 'defend' the 'self' against both the conscious and unconscious pain, stress and anxiety frequently associated with everyday life and living.
 What follows is my concept of 'soft' observation where I explored a 'minimalist' approach to structural, behavioral and kinesthetic care for the passive reduction of the expressive posture... in its 'own-time' ...with respect to the internal and external defensive needs of the... 'self.'

 I was never a 'traditional' chiropractor... in the 'truest' sense of the word.